sagemath/sagewiki_to_gh-2022-10-10/days6/sprint.md

 = Sage Days 6 Coding Sprints =

 List any and all project ideas here.
+Use the format
+ * (name) Project idea.
+If the idea is more than one line, make a [:/example: link like this (note the leading slash) to more info].

+== Here they are ==

  * (wstein) Number fields -- Reduction modulo a prime ideal, or any ideal.